geopjr-forks/heroku-buildpack-tor/README.md

 # Disclaimer

-This buildpack has a specific hobbyist use-case scenario, and is not intended for any use involving gravely serious requirements of anonymity.
+This buildpack has a specific hobbyist use case, and is not intended for any use involving gravely serious requirements of anonymity.
 If you must use Tor for such a reason, please look into other ways of deploying web apps onto the dark web.

 # Simplest, easiest way to get running